 On that note, American Express does offer its own primary car rental insurance through its Premium Car Rental Protection program.
 You’re covered for up to 42 consecutive days when you enroll and pay a flat rate per rental vehicle.

 All Amex credit cards offer free rental car insurance.
-But that coverage is secondary.
+But that coverage is secondary and not as extensive.
 Cardholders have to file a claim with their auto insurer before asking Amex for any compensation.
 The other big difference between Premium coverage and regular insurance from a credit card is that Premium coverage also insures you for personal injury or death.
-And it covers damaged property.
+And it also covers damaged personal property.

-While no pre-set spending limit can offer you some flexibility, it can be difficult in emergency situations.
-You can know roughly what you’re able to spend based on past months, but you never know exactly when a future purchase will be declined.
-There are reports of cardholders getting messages from Amex telling them that they are approaching the amount they can spend, though.
+While not having a preset spending limit (NPSL) can offer you some flexibility, it can be difficult in emergency situations.
+You can know roughly what you’re able to spend based on past months, but with most NPSL cards, you never know exactly when a future purchase will be declined.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.